 “Insulation in walls helps a lot”.

-Fact: This is the most common misconception promoted by many a soundproofing contractor.
-Adding insulation to an existing hollow wall reduces the sound reduction only a little.
-For example, if you add insulation to a standard wall with 3.5” wood studs and 5/8” drywall on each side, the STC value is increased from STC 32 to STC 36 , a modest improvement, insufficient in most situation.
+Fact: This is the most common misconception that many a soundproofing contractor promotes.
+Adding insulation to an existing hollow wall reduces sound only a little.
+For example, if you add insulation to a standard wall with 3.5” wood studs and 5/8” drywall on each side, the STC value is increased from STC 32 to STC 36 , a modest improvement, insufficient in most situations.

 Soundproofing myth #5:

 “Sound reducing drywall is as good as 8 layers of regular drywall”.

 Fact: This is a widely circulated myth, probably originated by a manufacturer of sound-reducing drywall.
 It is meaningless to evaluate a noise reduction of a sheet of drywall, any drywall because it is only used in assemblies.

 For example, you enhanced the sound attenuation of an existing wall consisting of 3.5” steel studs on 24” centers and insulation in cavities.
 If you replace a standard drywall on one side of this wall with a sound-reducing drywall, the STC value will increase from STC 38 to STC 52 .
 The same wall, but with two layers of standard drywall on each side, provides STC 54 .
 You get better results by adding new drywall sheets on each side than by replacing one sheet with sound-reducing drywall.
 Where is the myth of 8 sheets coming from?
 If you know, submit the feedback form at the end of this article.

 “Adding blown-in cellulose insulation into walls adds a lot of echo-dampening power”.